bioinfo-core-BGU/neatseq-flow-modules/docs/source/index.rst

        module_path: /path/to/location/of/modules/repository

-   See more about definition of workflow parameter files in the documentation for the main **NeatSeq-Flow** package at http://neatseq-flow.readthedocs.io/en/latest/02.build_WF.html#parameter-file-definition.
+   See more about definition of workflow parameter files in the NeatSeq-Flow User Manual at the `Parameter file definition <http://neatseq-flow.readthedocs.io/en/latest/02a.FileDefinition.html#parameter-file-definition>`_ section.

 ..
 Note::
    Some of the modules in this package are included in the main **NeatSeq-Flow** repository.
 These are indicated below with a :sup:`*`.

 .. important::
-   **NeatSeq-Flow** enables users to program their own modules workflows.
+   **NeatSeq-Flow** enables users to program their own modules and workflows.
 You are encouraged to share your modules with the public by adding it to this repository.
 In order to do so, please fork the repository on github, upload your new module or workflow and open a pull request.